 The Triangle Fire

-As eyewitness to the horrific ordeal William G. Shepherd, explained "I learned a new sound–a more horrible sound than description can picture.
+As eyewitness to the horrific ordeal, William G. Shepherd, explained "I learned a new sound--a more horrible sound than description can picture.
 It was the thud of a speeding, living body on a stone sidewalk.
 Thud-dead, thud-dead, thud-dead, thud-dead.
 Sixty-two thud-deads.
 I call them that, because the sound and the thought of death came to me each time, at the same instant.
 There was plenty of chance to watch them as they came down.
 The height was eighty feet."

 A total of 146 workers died in less than fifteen minutes.
-Although there was widespread revulsion and rage over the working conditions that had contributed to the fire, many defended the right of shop owners to resist government safety regulation, and some in government insisted that they were at any rate powerless to impose it.
-The owners of the company were charged with manslaughter and later acquitted.
+Although there was widespread revulsion and rage over the working conditions that had contributed to the fire many defended the right of shop owners to resist government safety regulation and some in government insisted that they were at any rate powerless to impose it.
+The owners of the company were charged with manslaughter, but later acquitted.
 In 1914, the owners were ordered to pay damages in the amount of $75 to each of the families of twenty-three victims who had sued.
-The Factory Investigating Commission of 1911 gathered testimony, and later that year the city established the Bureau of Fire Investigation under the direction of Robert F. Wagner, which gave the fire department additional powers to improve factory safety.
+The Factory Investigating Commission of 1911 gathered testimony and later that year the city established the Bureau of Fire Investigation under the direction of Robert F. Wagner, which gave the fire department additional powers to improve factory safety.
 The event crystallized support for efforts to organize workers in the garment district and in particular for the International Ladies' Garment Workers' Union.
 It remains one of the most vivid symbols for the American labor movement and a constant reminder that government must ensure a safe workplace.